Lazy-Solutions/AdvancedSceneManager/docs/QuickStart.md

 Now, press the menu button on its header to open the edit collection menu.
 The top field is the title of the collection, change it to '*main menu*'.

 Next check '*Open on game start*' to automatically open it when game starts.
-Multiple [collections](SceneCollection) may be set to open at startup, and if so, then they'll be opened in order, top to bottom, this can be useful for [persistent scenes](PersistentUtility), but not something we'll worry about in this guide.
+Multiple [collections](SceneCollection.md) may be set to open at startup, and if so, then they'll be opened in order, top to bottom, this can be useful for [persistent scenes](PersistentUtility.md), but not something we'll worry about in this guide.

 ![](image/collection-edit-menu.png)

-While we won't worry about the other settings right now, they are documented over at [SceneManagerWindow](SceneManagerWindow#collection-properties).
+While we won't worry about the other settings right now, they are documented over at [SceneManagerWindow.md](SceneManagerWindow#collection-properties).

 Next, create two more collections, name them '*Level 1*', and '*Level 2*' (don't check '*Open on game start*' this time).